-To search for additional in-prison higher education programs across the United States, we recommend the National Directory of the Harvard Prison Studies Project.
+To search for additional in-prison higher education programs across the United States, we recommend the National Directory of Higher Education in Prison Programs.

 If you are interested in information on correspondence courses or are interested in other opportunities for incarcerated people to pursue a bachelor’s degree, please consider contacting:

 Correspondence Education Program

 208 Edgemont Blvd., Suite 3000